 Come try some of the world's finest beers and experience classic Czech hospitality in some of Prague's best-loved bars.
 The Czech capital is a Mecca for beer lovers, and the birthplace of the famous Pilsner lager.
 Introduced in Prague in 1845, the Pilsner revolutionized the world of beer and is a symbol of the Czechs’ love of the good life.
 This 4-hour beer tour, will reveal the best-kept secrets of the national drink - learn how Czech beer is made, why it is considered the best in the world, and why the Czechs drink more than anyone else.
 Our experienced guides will provide you with local insights and take you to three authentic pubs; each specializing in a different Czech beer.
 As you take in the unique atmosphere in the company of new friends, you will get to drink the best of the amber nectar and snack on traditional Czech cuisine too.
 Join us as we enjoy the Czech lifestyle and drinking traditions just like the locals – Na zdraví!
 Please note: Additional drinks and food are to be purchased separately.
 You must be 18+ to enjoy this night out so please bring valid Photo I.D.
 SANDEMANs NEW Europe Tours supports the responsible enjoyment of alcoholic beverages.
 Large groups may, in some cases, be asked to leave a security deposit.
 Take advantage of our group discount of 10% for groups of 10 or more!

 Just one hour outside of Prague lies Terezín, a magnificent former 18th century Austrian fortress with a terrible past.
 When the country fell into Nazi clutches it became a Gestapo prison, a Jewish ghetto and a deportation camp sending trains directly to Auschwitz.
 Terezín was used in Nazi Propaganda as a model camp to downplay the atrocities committed in concentration camps.
 The Nazis went so far as to invite the Red Cross for visits and to portray Terezín in a propaganda film as a thriving Jewish community.
 Terezín’s story is a combination of life and death: the tragedy of the Holocaust contrasts with the prisoners’ secret celebrations of culture, politics and faith.
 Terezín is a sleepy little country town that hardly seems likely to have been one of the centers of the Final Solution.
 However, our guides are experts in telling the stories behind the statistics and bringing the past back to life.
 We show you the memorials and share with you the often forgotten stories of the former ghetto and its prisoners on this unforgettable trip.
 We use private buses for transport from Prague to Terezín.
 For this reason, it is required to book in advance to secure your place.
-Please allow about 7 to 8 hours for this trip.
+The tour in Terezín is by foot.
+Please allow about 7 to 8 hours for this tour.
 The ticket price includes tickets for transport, as well as all the entrance fees required on this tour.